Speech Paralinguistic Approach for Detecting Dementia Using Gated Convolutional Neural Network: Experiments

-We further do the three-class classification to distinguish between sessions with dementia, MCI and healthy subjects on the PROMPT Database.
-We also perform a more comprehensive experiment on the binary classification with various configurations.
-Apart from distinguishing dementia and healthy sessions, we perform the classification on the dementia versus non-dementia case and the non-healthy versus healthy case by respectively adding the participants with a MMSE score in the MCI range to the healthy and to the dementia groups.
-Table~\ref{table:prompt_exp_setting} depicts these configurations in the column ``Condition'' and it reports the best result in terms of accuracy and Kappa score for each of these conditions as a function of speech duration.
+We further perform a more comprehensive experiment on the binary classification with various configurations.
+Apart from distinguishing dementia and healthy sessions, we perform the classification on the dementia versus non-dementia case and the healthy versus non-healthy case by respectively adding the participants with a MMSE score in the MCI range to the healthy and to the dementia groups.
+Table~\ref{table:prompt_exp_2class} depicts these configurations in the column ``Conditions'' and it reports the results in terms of accuracy for these configurations and different speech durations.

-In terms of session classification accuracy, adding the MCI class yields worse performance on both Condition D \textit{vs} M + H (78.6\%) and Condition D + M \textit{vs} H (75.9\%) compared to the Condition D \textit{vs} H (80.8\%) as it can be seen in Table~\ref{table:prompt_exp_setting}.
+In terms of session classification accuracy, adding the MCI class yields worse performance on both Condition D \textit{vs} M + H (78.6\%) and Condition D + M \textit{vs} H (75.9\%) compared to Condition D \textit{vs} H (80.8\%) as it can be seen in Table~\ref{table:prompt_exp_2class}.
+Moreover, it is possible to observe that, for the experiments that include the MCI class data, the accuracy does not increase monotonously with the amount of speech data.
 This result suggests that we should not combine the MCI participants either with healthy or dementia participants.
 This might be explained from the fact that MCI participants cannot be considered healthy due to their cognitive ability decline, but MCI cannot be framed as dementia either, since this decline is less severe compared to dementia.
 It is also interesting to see that combining MCI with dementia patients yields worse performance than combining MCI with healthy subjects.
 Further investigation on the closer relation between MCI patients and healthy subjects might be needed based on this result.

-For the three-class classification, we obtain the average accuracy of 60.6\% using 40 seconds of session data.
+Finally, we also conduct the three-class classification to distinguish between sessions with dementia, MCI and healthy subjects.
+The results are reported in Table~\ref{table:prompt_exp_3class}.
+We obtain the average accuracy of 65.0\% using 4 seconds of session data.
 While MCI patients might present subtle different visible characteristic from healthy or dementia patients, they are very different in actual.
-Detecting MCI patients is important for the early prediction of dementia but it is difficult due to the nearly ambiguous nature of the data.
+Detecting MCI patients is important for the early prediction of dementia but it is difficult due to the nearly ambiguous nature of the data and the lack of a medical standard to classify MCI patients, as discussed in Section~\ref{sec:wk_dementia_assessment}.